Applications Open: Bridging Differences in Higher Education Learning Fellowship

 Campus & Organizational Cohorts

-Members of the Campus and Organizational Cohorts will meet on monthly 90-minute Zoom calls for eight months (from September 2023 to April 2023).
+Members of the Campus and Organizational Cohorts will meet on monthly 90-minute Zoom calls for eight months.
 The focus of each monthly session will center on one of the eight modules in the Bridging Differences online course.
 Participants will progress through the course together, sharing ideas for how to apply the lessons from the course to their work on campuses and helping one another work through the challenges and questions that might come up for them as they do this work.

 Each facilitated monthly session will include: